Wax Heads: the musical puzzle where you decipher records with absurd clues

 The customer is always right, even if they speak in riddles 🤔

 The charm of Wax Heads is that customers describe records as if they were drunk or under the influence of an emotional hangover.
-One asks you for something rough and with a cow, another looks for that album that sounds like rain on a dirty window.
+One asks you for something rough with a cow, another looks for that album that sounds like rain on a dirty window.
 And you, as the employee, nod seriously while thinking: this guy wants a black metal album with a farm cover.
 The humor comes from that gap between what they say and what they're really looking for.
-In the end, you realize we are all that customer, and that the clerk at your local record store deserves a monument.
+In the end, you realize we're all that customer, and that the clerk at your local record store deserves a monument.